aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on nodeJs with devTools

-Call `npm run debug-dev-build` to start the builder.
+Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.
+Call `yarn debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.

-Alternatively, you can call `npm run debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.
+Alternatively, you can call `yarn debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost, you should see your app there to debug it.

 ### Run debug code

-Call `npm run debug-dev-build` to start the builder.
+Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run debug-dev-run` and will run you debug application on node.js.
+Call `yarn debug-dev-run` and will run you debug application on node.js.

 The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.